nicklansley/nick-dalle-playground/README.md

 # Remember this is 'up to' - not 'use all this amount all the time!'.
 WSL2 will only use what it needs to run its applications, and you have simply given it a high ceiling.
 memory=60GB
 </pre>
-4. Read docker-compose.yml and adjust the two volumes to your needs - I use an 'S' RAID drive to store everything:
+4. Read docker-compose.yml and adjust the two volumes to your needs - I use an 'S:' RAID drive to store everything:
 <pre>
 volumes:
   app-cache-on-s: